-The Killalane Road Races is an emerging event, which is catching the Skerries 100 up in the amount of spectators it attracts.
+The Killalane Road Race is an emerging event, which is catching the Skerries 100 up in the amount of spectators it attracts.
 If you fancy some brilliant Pure Road Racing to end your motorcycle season, why not try the Killalane, which takes place each year in early September.
+This year the race is taking place on the weekend of Saturday 05th and Sunday 06th September 2015.

 The Killalane Road Races first took place in 1984, and were the first races organised by the Loughshinny Motorcycle Supporters Club which also organises the Skerries 100.
 Historically the Killalane Road Races have been the last road race of the Irish season and often provide the most exciting racing of the year as competitors battle it out for a result which could net them the Irish Championship crown.